usnistgov/BF/content/en/Info/BF Classes/_DAT/TCV.md

 	</tr>
 	<tr>
 			<td>Code Bug</td>
-	<td>Code Bug Type – A code operation defect – proper operands over an improper operation.
+	<td>Code Bug type – Defect in the implementation of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Code </td>
-	<td></td>
+	<td>Wrong Code bug - An incorrect operator or function is used, or an incorrect data type is specified.</td>
 	</tr>
 	<tr>
 			<td>   Missing Code </td>
-	<td></td>
+	<td>Missing Code bug - The operation is entirely absent.</td>
 	</tr>
 	<tr>
 			<td>Name Fault</td>
-	<td>Name Fault/Error Type – The resolved name is wrong.</td>
+	<td>Name Fault/Error type – The fully resolved name is wrong.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Object Resolved </td>
-	<td>Wrong Object Resolved fault/error – zzzxxx Object is resolved from wrong scope.</td>
+	<td>Wrong Object Resolved fault/error – Object is resolved from wrong scope.</td>
 	</tr>
 	<tr>
 			<td>   Missing Overloaded Function </td>